khaefeli/edgeos_fiber7/README.md

 __VLAN 1__ Management network with range (192.168.0.0/24).
 _yes, should be 192.168.1 - but was to lazy to change all my internal devices which already had a 192.168.1 network)_

-__VLAN  __ Internal network: secure infrastructure (NAS, Laptop, Smartphone etc) Network: 192.168.1.0/24
+__VLAN 2__ Internal network: secure infrastructure (NAS, Laptop, Smartphone etc) Network: 192.168.1.0/24

 __VLAN 9__ Guest VLAN: .. ;) Network: 192.168.2.0/24

 Assign the VLANs to the interfaces.
 Using trunk ports on `eth0 - eth4`.

 * `pvid`: default / native VLAN (if not set it's always VLAN 1) for the untagged traffic.
 Set the printer interface to the internal VLAN only.
-* `vid`: all traffic from the APs and the Switch is expected tagged (VLAN2 or 9).
+* `vid`: all traffic from the APs and the Switch is expected tagged (VLAN 2 or 9).

 ### VIF